diantyapitaloka/Plant-Classification/README.md

 The dataset was retrieved from [GitHub](https://github.com/spMohanty/PlantVillage-Dataset/tree/master).
 It contains a total of 14 plants divided into 38 different classes.
 By default, the image resolution is 256x256; however, to meet specific criteria, the dataset images were randomly resized within a range from a minimum of 200x200 up to 256x256.

 ## 🍦🧁🦪 Preview Image 🦪🧁🍦
 Due to hardware limitations during training, only the tomato plant dataset was selected.
-Below are sample images from each tomato plant class:
+Below are sample images from each tomato plant classes:

 <img width="570" alt="image" src="https://github.com/user-attachments/assets/09dac9ec-64d0-41c1-8fba-46fdbfa88751" />